castorini/pyserini/docs/experiments-robust04.md

 # Pyserini: Replicating Robust04 Baselines

 The `SimpleSearcher` class provides the entry point for searching.
-Anserini supports a number of pre-built indexes for common collections that it'll automatically download for you and store in `~/.cache/pyserini/indexes/`.
-Here's one on TREC Disks 4 &amp; 5, used in the [TREC 2004 Robust Track](https://github.com/castorini/anserini/blob/master/docs/regressions-robust04.md):
+Pyserini provides, out of the box, a pre-built index for TREC Disks 4 &amp; 5, used in the [TREC 2004 Robust Track](https://github.com/castorini/anserini/blob/master/docs/regressions-robust04.md):

 ```python
 from pyserini.search import SimpleSearcher